 For the Dutch translation, click the flag below:

 The advent of more and more digital technologies, and the disruptions brought by the Corona pandemic, have raised many urgent questions about the future of work.
 They have made visible inequities and forms of injustice that had previously remained under the radar, and they have led many individuals to question the standard model of 9-5 wage labor for their own future.
 Of course, what we mean by “work” is a social construct – some forms of work receive high remunerations, while others go unpaid, and the rights of workers, while formally protected, differ massively in practice.
 How we work, and hence how we live, depends on how work is organized in society.
 But what is a desirable future of work for democratic societies?
 How should labor markets be regulated and how should companies be managed?
 This series of webinars looks at dimensions of the future of work in the Netherlands, analyzing the present situation and formulating suggestions for a desirable future.

 Organisers: “Democratizing Work” is a global network of scholars, activists, and practitioners interested in a better, more just, and more sustainable future of work.
 In May 2020, during the first Corona lockdowns, a manifesto on the future of work was published in 36 countries, which has since then garnered more than 6000 signatures.
-It called for the democratization, decommodification, and decarbonization of work, principles that were further elaborated in a jointly edited book (currently available in French and Portuguese, English translation forthcoming in spring 2022).
+It called for the democratization, decommodification, and decarbonization of work, principles that were further elaborated in a jointly edited book (currently available in English, French and Portuguese).
 In October 2021, the first “Global Forum on Democratizing Work” took place as a fully digital conference with more than 3000 participants from 85 countries.